dotnet/docs/docs/standard/analyzers/api-analyzer.md

 By clicking on the ID, you go to a webpage with detailed information about why the API was deprecated and suggestions regarding alternative APIs that can be used.

-Any warnings can be suppressed by right-clicking on the highlighted member and selecting **Suppress *diagnostic ID***.
+Any warnings can be suppressed by right-clicking on the highlighted member and selecting **Suppress \<diagnostic ID>**.
 There are two ways to supress warnings:

 * locally (in source)
 * globally (in a suppression file)

-### Suppresing warnings localy
+### Suppressing warnings locally

-To suppress warnings localy you need to right-click on the member you want to suppress warnings for and select **Suppress *diagnostic ID***, then click **in Source**.
-Your code will be framed with `#pragma` like it is shown below:
+To suppress warnings locally, right-click on the member you want to suppress warnings for and select **Suppress *diagnostic ID*\<diagnostic ID>**, then click **in Source**.
+The [#pragma](../../csharp/language-reference/preprocessor-directives/preprocessor-pragma-warning.md) warning preprocessor directive is added to your source code in the scope defined:
 !["Screenshot of code framed with #pragma warning disable"](media/api-analyzer/suppress-in-source.jpg)

-### Suppresing warnings globally
+### Suppressing warnings globally

-To suppress warnings globally you need to right-click on the member you want to suppress warnings for and select **Suppress *diagnostic ID***, then click **in Suppression File**.
+To suppress warnings globally, right-click on the member you want to suppress warnings for and select **Suppress \<diagnostic ID>**, then click **in Suppression File**.

 !["Screenshot of WebClient API with green squiggly line and light bulb on the left"](media/api-analyzer/suppress-in-sup-file.jpg)

-A file **GlobalSuppressions.cs** will be created in your project.
+A *GlobalSuppressions.cs* file is added to your project after the first suppresion.

 !["Screenshot of WebClient API with green squiggly line and light bulb on the left"](media/api-analyzer/suppression-file.jpg)